mecid/mecid.github.io/_posts/2023-08-30-mastering-storekit2-swiftui-view-modifiers.md

 }
 ```

 Today, we learned how to query StoreKit 2 from SwiftUI views using brand-new view modifiers.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!